Staff: Naomi K. Greene, Ph.D., M.P.H., C.P.H.

 Cancer Prevention Fellow

-Naomi Greene, Ph.D., M.P.H., C.P.H., is a Cancer Prevention Fellow in the Health Behaviors Research Branch of the Behavioral Research Program.
+Naomi Greene, Ph.D., M.P.H., C.P.H., was a Cancer Prevention Fellow in the Health Behaviors Research Branch of the Behavioral Research Program from June 2021 to January 2024.

 Dr. Greene's research examines structural interventions to reduce disparities in modifiable risk factors for cancer.
 She is particularly interested in how public policies shape behavior and contribute to health disparities among racial/ethnic minorities, sexual and gender minorities, and those at the intersection of these two groups.
 Dr. Greene's doctoral research examined how alcohol policies and nondiscrimination laws contribute to binge drinking disparities among sexual minority adults in the United States.